Makena-Wambui/alx-higher_level_programming/0x10-python-network_0/README.md

 What the HTTP message body is
 What an HTTP request method is
 What an HTTP response status code is

-What an HTTP Cookie is
+What an HTTP Cookie is:
+A small piece of data that the server sends to the user's browser.It stores a limited amount of data and remembers state information

 How to make a request with cURL
 What happens when you type google.com in your browser (Application level)